Tal-Dor/OrionUO-docs/src/scripting/targeting-orion-assistant.md

 Point the target on the object found by searching the ground.

-- - findListName - Search list name.
+- `findListName` - Search list name.

-- - distance - Search Distance.
+- `distance` - Search Distance.

-- - flags - Flag Search Filters.
+- `flags` - Flag Search Filters.
 </br></br>
 ***
 </br>